m4d3bug/m4d3bug.github.io/source/_posts/hello-kickstart+pxe.md

 ## Done

-Simply tried to complete the unattended installation of rhel7 by using kickstart.
+Simply tried to complete the unattended installation of RHEL7 by using Kickstart with PXE.